Anxiety and Family Constellations

 restoring connection where possible

+As hidden dynamics become visible, people often gain a broader understanding of the anxiety they have been carrying.
 Rather than forcing change, the process often creates new awareness, emotional insight, and a different relationship to the anxiety itself.

 Movement Toward Healing with Family Constellations